 Local Historic District

 The area outlined in deep blue designates the West Central Neighborhood Association boundaries.
 This is the largest area of the three and includes residences as well as businesses and includes a little over 50% of the Downtown Improvement District.
 Thus, West Central is an integral part of any developments which occur within the Downtown Improvement District boundaries.
-Membership in the West Central Neighborhood Association is on a yearly calendar basis and membership dues vary based designation as an individual, senior (over 60), business, organization, Patron, Benefactor, or Lifetime status.
+Membership in the West Central Neighborhood Association is on a yearly calendar basis and membership dues vary based designation as an Individual, Senior (over 60), Household, Business, Organization, Patron, Benefactor, or Lifetime status.